Saudi Arabia–United States relations: Pensacola shooting

 On December 6, 2019, an aviation student from Saudi Arabia Mohammed Saeed Alshamrani shot three people dead and injured eight others in a terrorist attack at the U.S. Naval Air Station Pensacola in Florida.
 Alshamrani himself was a second lieutenant in the Royal Saudi Air Force who was participating in a training program sponsored by the Pentagon as part of a security cooperation agreement with Saudi Arabia.
 Later, the United States Navy suspended flight training for all Saudi military aviation students pending the results of the FBI investigation.
 Their training resumed in late February 2020 after the United States Marine Corps and Navy implemented increased security measures with respect to foreign trainees.

 Coronavirus outbreak

 On July 3, 2020, it was reported that dozens of American diplomats would leave Saudi Arabia along with their families, due to the kingdom's failure at containing the coronavirus outbreak as its economy reopened.
 Some of the diplomats believed that the government of Saudi Arabia may have been underreporting the number of coronavirus cases by the thousands.

+2023 Jeddah shooting

+On 28 June 2023, a gunman attacked the security forces near the US consulate in Jeddah, killing a member of the local guard force at the consulate.
+Saudi security forces killed the attacker.

+Saudi Arabia–United States Civil Nuclear Agreement

+On July 22, 2026, the United States and Saudi Arabia signed an agreement that will provide the kingdom with uranium enrichment capability for its civilian nuclear program.
+The deal will last 30 years and is also expected to involve U.S. firms in developing the program.
+The deal would allow for the building of a uranium enrichment facility in Saudi Arabia.
+The agreement does not include the IAEA's "Additional Protocol" which grants the United Nations' International Atomic Energy Agency broad and more intrusive oversight of a country's nuclear activities, such as the power to carry out snap inspections at undeclared locations.
+US President Donald Trump demanded that Saudi Arabia join the Abraham Accords so that the agreement will take effect.